dalps/bedrock-wiki/docs/guide/custom-entity.md

 `minecraft:jump.static` allows your entity to jump up blocks for traversal.
 Both are used on almost every entity.

 There are few different types of movement components which allow different types of movement such as `minecraft:movement.swim` used by dolphins, `minecraft:movement.fly` used by parrots and `minecraft:movement.hover` used by bees.
 The `minecraft:movement.basic` component allows our entity to walk by moving over blocks.
-To make it seem like our entity is actually floating, we will use our geometry .
+To make it seem like our entity is actually floating, we will use our geometry.

 The navigation component is a pathfinder which defines what paths we allow our entity to follow.
 For example skeletons will try not to walk in sunlight, so their pathing stops them from taking paths that would put them in sunlight.
 Additionally, parrots can fly so they can path into the air unlike walking mobs.